Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Key-Management.md

 ## Create an API Key

-Developers can create and manage API Keys from the Dashboard in the API Key section.
+Developers can create and manage API Keys from the Dashboard in the Credentials section.

 #### Step 1: Access Developer Studio